Email marketing and SEO have nothing to do with each other, especially at first glance and if that glance is coming from a layman.

 Finally, you can turn those awesome emails into content, instead of letting them die.
 Start by creating an archive to store all of your newsletters – because you can optimise emails with keywords, this will be a great way to boost SEO.
 But this is also why it’s good to think of SEO when writing emails – place keywords in them, just like you would in regular content.
 You never know when you might need it.

-Using email to boost SEO seems like a bit of quirky practice to some, but a trained eye can see specifically how this strategy helps you boost your rankings.
+Using email marketing to boost SEO seems like a bit of quirky practice to some, but a trained eye can see specifically how this strategy helps you boost your rankings.
 Use these tips and expand upon them depending on your SEO goals and what you are lacking in your digital marketing strategy.

 Adelina Benson is an email marketer at Academic Brits and Origin Writings.
 She also develops marketing strategies and works on improving integration between websites and email newsletters at PHD Kingdom.
 In her free time, she loves to blog to help people reach their full potential.